 The Frank Fund

-A new endowed fund was created this past year to support the professional development of Advertising and Public Relations students at Grand Valley State University.
-The Frank Fund was created in honor of Professor Frank Blossom, a 40-year ad industry veteran, who retired from GVSU last year after 10 years of teaching.
+A new endowed fund has been created to support the professional development of Advertising and Public Relations students at Grand Valley State University.
+The Frank Fund was created in honor of Professor Frank Blossom, a 40-year ad industry veteran, who retired from GVSU after 10 years of teaching.
 The fund supports professional development opportunities for Advertising and Public Relations majors, ranging from airfare to conference registrations to experiential learning outside the walls of GVSU.

 The Frank Fund is very much in line with Frank Blossom’s legacy of giving and mentoring.
 He is known for his care for students and for going above and beyond to help them succeed.
 “Frank was passionate about students gaining experience beyond the classroom, whether that was hands-on projects or networking with industry professionals,” said Adrienne Wallace, an assistant professor who suggested establishing the fund.

 The level of Frank Blossom’s care for students can only be matched by his extensive experience and expertise.
 Frank is a popular, tried and true brand.
 A household name - not unlike the brands he helped to launch, rebrand, reposition or expand in “real life” in his decades of practice.
 That place students are told about, the one found in the case studies of textbooks, the same world revisited in “Mad Men,” is the world in which Frank lived.

 As successful as Frank was in the “lab” of the professional world, he was even better in the classroom.
 Frank’s storied career as Creative Director at Leo Burnett, D’Arcy, Noble & Associates and Felder Communications Group propelled top brands like Heinz Ketchup, Maytag and Lay’s Potato Chips into mainstays of American culture.